Kanfishegel/kanfishegel.github.io/writingtalks.md

   }
 </style>

-The work I do can be divided into three parts:
+The work I do can be divided into two parts:
-- Homotopy theory
+- Algebraic topology
-- Infinity categories
+- Differential topology
-- Topology of the configuration of eigenvectors and eigenvalues of parametrized Hamiltonians（Preprint）

-## 1.Homotopy theory
+## 1.Algebraic topology

 ### 1.1 Talks
 - **<a href="https://JoZhouFang.github.io/file/model_inf_5.23.pdf" target="_blank">Homotopy theory via model categories and their underlying infinity-categories</a>**, Graduate topology seminar of SUSTech, May 23, 2025